codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 * `Update` - can see and edit existing allowed cluster resources (which means also perform [installation, removal and rollbacks of Helm charts]({{site.baseurl}}/docs/new-helm/helm-best-practices/)).
 Tags are managed from account settings, so this permission doesn’t apply to it currently.
 * `Delete` - cluster removal requires someone to be account administrator anyway so currently this permission isn’t really necessary.

-For pipelines:
+**For pipelines:**

 * `Create` - can only create new pipelines, not see, edit (which includes tagging them) or delete them.
 This permission should also go hand in hand with additional permissions like read/edit untagged pipelines.
 * `Read` - view allowed pipelines only.
 * `Update` - see and edit allowed pipelines only (including tagging them).
 * `Delete` - can delete allowed pipelines only.
 * `Run` - can run allowed pipelines only.
-* `Approve` - resume pipelines that are waiting for manual [approval]({{site.baseurl}}/docs/codefresh-yaml/steps/approval/).
+* `Approve` - resume pipelines that are waiting for manual [approval]({{site.baseurl}}/docs/pipelines/steps/approval/).
-* `Debug` - allow the usage of the [pipeline debugger]({{site.baseurl}}/docs/configure-ci-cd-pipeline/debugging-pipelines/).
+* `Debug` - allow the usage of the [pipeline debugger]({{site.baseurl}}/docs/pipelines/debugging-pipelines/).

 ## Git-repository access restrictions

-By default, users can load pipeline definitions when [creating a pipeline]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/), from the inline editor, or any private or public Git repository.
+By default, users can load pipeline definitions when [creating a pipeline]({{site.baseurl}}/docs/pipelines/pipelines/), from the inline editor, or any private or public Git repository.

-You can change the default behavior to restrict loading CI pipeline definitions from specific Git repositories or completely disable loading the definitions from all Git repositories.
+You can change the default behavior to restrict loading pipeline definitions from specific Git repositories or completely disable loading the definitions from all Git repositories.

 ### Enable/disable access to pipeline YAMLs by source
 Enable or disable access to pipeline definition YAMLs based on the source of the YAML.
 These global settings are effective for all pipelines in the account and enables or disables that method of pipeline creation from the Codefresh UI.